For-the-republic/VVFD/README.md

 ## setup information
 the two values you will need to change  are:
 - PINCOUNT
-- CHUNKSIZE
-PINCOUNT isthe number of pin slots used, going from the top right of the image down.
-CHUNKSIZE is the maximum number of segments it will test at once. for safety this is set to 1, but can be set higher for greater speed.
+PINCOUNT is the number of shift registers used, starting from the main module and cascading to the right. we need to know this so we can properly push the right bits.

 compile this code to your arduino, and have it plugged in to accept serial out. the arduino will print your matrix to the serial out, so its kinda important.